volkanagun/SentencePartitioning/README.md

 ### Classification dataset

 This dataset is also a line by line dataset.
-Each line is pair of text and classification label separeted by tab (**\t**).
+Each line is pair of text and classification label which are separeted by tab (**\t**).

 ```
 Neşe ve Üzüntü köprünün kırılmaya başlamasıyla geri dönerler .
 Notr